 “Good.
 So, how should I do it?”

 Kevin laughed.
 “You are asking the wrong person,” he said.
 “As I told you, I never came out to anyone until this weekend.
 Now I’ve come out to four people.
-Laura and Alex, and to Eve and you.”
+Alex, Laura, Eve, and you.”

 “How’d it go with Eve?”